Dedicated Team vs Freelancers

 7. Knowledge Transfer & Documentation

-Dedicated teams maintain 95% retention rates with developers staying 2.5+ years on average.
-Institutional knowledge accumulates—team members understand your business logic, architectural decisions, and technical debt.
+Dedicated teams keep their engineers, with developers staying 2.5+ years on average.
+Institutional knowledge accumulates, team members understand your business logic, architectural decisions, and technical debt.
 Documentation happens organically within team workflows.
 Freelancers operate project-by-project with 100% turnover between engagements.
 Each new freelancer starts from zero, requiring extensive onboarding documentation and repeated explanations of business context that dedicated teams already possess.

 8. Time to Start & Initial Velocity

-Freelancers win on immediate availability—top contractors can start within days once contracts are signed.
+Freelancers win on immediate availability, top contractors can start within days once contracts are signed.
 For ultra-urgent, short-term tasks (1-2 weeks), this responsiveness is valuable.
 Dedicated teams require 2-3 weeks for team assembly, onboarding, and infrastructure setup.
+That is StepTo's own timeline: a team is assembled from the standing Belgrade bench rather than recruited to order.
 However, after week 3, dedicated teams typically outpace freelancers by 25-30% due to coordination efficiency, built-in quality processes, and elimination of context-switching overhead that slows multi-client freelancers.

 Compare total costs including hidden overhead and management time